Sociology

 Sociology acts as a good foundation for further study in the social sciences or related subjects, such as history, law, business, politics, psychology or criminology.

-Typically, people with a sociology qualifications gain employment in careers that involve working with people.
+Typically, people with sociology qualifications gain employment in careers that involve working with people.
 These could include: community worker, housing officer, journalist, personnel manager, prison officer, probation officer and social worker to name but a few.

 What will I learn?